 What is Kerb Appeal?

 Stand on the kerb and view your home from the potential homebuyer’s perspective.
 Do you need to update your windows, buy new curtains, plant some more flowers, trim the lawn, or paint the exterior of the house?
-All of these things can affect your home value and by making a few small improvements, you can make your home more attractive to buyers.
+All of these things can affect your home value and by making a few small improvements, your home more attractive to buyers like Monte buys houses in Orange County.

 Dress up Old Hardware